 Phase 3-Rating Restorations for Currently Rated Programs-Completed June 23, 2021

 As of June 23, 2021, currently rated programs that earned a lower rating between June 29, 2020 and April 30, 2021 had their prior rating restored in STARS.
 For programs that experienced a period where their rating was lost or lowered, but is back at the same rating as before the pandemic, a supplemental subsidy payment will be issued, no updates will be made in the STARS platform.

 Supports for Programs Submitting for a New Rating

 Great Start to Quality will continue to support licensed child care providers that are interested in continuing to improve the quality of their program and submit for a new Star rating.
-Providers who submit for a rating between May 1 and December 31, 2021 will earn credit for both professional development and qualification indicators with a valid MiRegistry membership status for all staff.
-Learn more.
+Providers who submit for a rating between May 1 and December 31, 2021 will earn credit for professional development indicators with a valid MiRegistry membership status for all staff.